vtintillier/cf-java-logging-support/README.md

 </dependency>
 ```

 This feature only depends on the servlet API which you have included in your POM anyhow.
+You can find more information about the *servlet filter* feature (like e.g. how to adjust the web.xml) in the [Wiki](https://github.com/SAP/cf-java-logging-support/wiki/Instrumenting-Servlets).

 ## Implementation variants and logging configurations